New Years Holiday Closing

 • Library website (www.wauclib.org) usage reached an all-time high, with a record 322,010 online visits and 244,650 logins to the library catalog system.

-• There were 32,719 online visits to the library-sponsored Wauconda Area Community Website (www.waucondaarea.info)
+• There were 32,719 online visits to the library-sponsored Wauconda Area Community Website (www.waucondaarea.info - no longer an active site)

 • Online renewals of materials done by patrons themselves this year hit an all-time high of 48,196